-This guide to starting a LLC in Iowa provides step by step instructions on how you can file documents for formation, get tax IDs, set up company records, and more.
+This guide to starting an LLC in Iowa provides step-by-step instructions on how you can file documents for formation, get tax IDs, set up company records, and more.

 The most used business structure, LLCs, are very affordable and allow owners to be flexible.
 Legally forming your LLC will establish your business, reduce your personal liability and allow you to be tax flexible.
 This step-by-step guide will assist you in this process.